mongodb/chatbot/CONTRIBUTING.md

 ### Staging

-We run a staging version of the `chat-server` and `ingest` that uses the latest commit on the `main` branch.
+We run a staging version of the `mongodb-chatbot-server` and `mongodb-rag-ingest` that uses the latest commit on the `main` branch.
 When you merge new commits into `main`, a CI/CD pipeline automatically builds and publishes the updated staging server and demo site.